masseyy/AmazonWebScraper/README.md

 The config.py file has very clear instructions.
 Same steps are on on the file also.

-# 1. Enter webpage URL
+1. Enter webpage URL

-# 2. Search google for "My user agent" (no quotes) and copy/paste.
+2. Search google for "My user agent" (no quotes) and copy/paste.

-# 3. SMTP Email login settings (keep the single quotes)
+3. SMTP Email login settings (keep the single quotes)

-# 4. Sender/Receiver Email address
+4. Sender/Receiver Email address

-# 5. Checks if the current sale price is lower or equal to this value.
+5. Checks if the current sale price is lower or equal to this value.
 (If current price on webpage is $5.99, change to 5.98).

 # Postioning of characters for price on webpage.
-In FireFox or Chromeright click then inspect element.
+In FireFox or Chromeright right click, then inspect element.
 Make sure the picker is on and click on the product title then the price.

-# 6. For finding the Product Title's id, using inspector you will see <span id="" copy the ID and paste it below.
+6. For finding the Product Title's id, using inspector you will see <span id="" copy the ID and paste it below.
 DEFAULT is set to: id="productTitle

-# 7. For finding the Product price's id, using inspector you will see <span id="" copy the ID and paste it below.
+7. For finding the Product price's id, using inspector you will see <span id="" copy the ID and paste it below.
 DEFAULT is set to: id="priceblock_ourprice"

-# 8. Try setting below values from 0-5 and change accordingly.
+8. Try setting below values from 0-5 and change accordingly.

 Open terminal and change the directory to where the files are in the unzipped folder.
 You can do this on a MacOS computer like 'cd ./Downloads/AmazonWebScraper-master' (without the ') or by clicking and droping the folder into the terminal.